telephone: 757 630 5942

 required

-in the process of making a finished CD.
+in the process of making a finished CD or DVD.
 Most of my time and expertise goes into

 post-recording editing and mastering.
 That is where your raw recording is

-transformed into a listenable -- and saleable -- product.
+transformed into a listenable, interesting -- and salable -- product.
 A couple of very, VERY rough

 rules of thumb may be to assume the mixing, editing and mastering process will